 Here are a few examples of what a finished creative brief looks like:

 Okay, so now that you know what makes a strong creative brief, how do you write one?
-Here are 7 tips:
+Here are seven tips:

 Avoid marketing speak in your briefs.
-Since you want your document to be clear and easy to read, it’s more important to get the information across in a casual, conversational way.
+Since you want your document to be clear and easy to read, streamline your writing to get the information across in a casual, conversational way.
 This is the time to inspire people, not overwhelm them with smart-sounding technical jargon.

-To take your briefs to the next level, make the most of your brand expertise and audience insights.
-By including insider information that helps the team really know and understand your brand, you’ll help them produce better, more resonant work.
+To take your briefs to the next level, make the most of your brand expertise and target audience insights.
+By including insider information that helps the team know and understand your brand voice, you’ll help them produce better, more resonant work.

 Since everybody needs to be on the same page with the project, why not include them early in the brief writing process?
-The account and creative teams will likely have ideas and perspectives to add that can make the brief—and the final project—stronger.
+Set up a kickoff meeting where the account and creative teams will likely have ideas and perspectives to add that can make the brief—and the final project—stronger.
+In this collaboration, you should include the marketing team, graphic designers, account managers, copywriters, and any other internal team members that would be relevant.

 A lot of creative briefs avoid stating uncomplimentary truths because marketers don’t want to sound negative or find fault with their brand.
 However, the more honest a brief is, the better the whole team can get a true sense of the brand and the challenges it needs to overcome.
-So be sure to describe your brand’s weaknesses as well as its strengths.
+A good creative brief describes your brand’s pain points as well as its strengths.

 Think of your role as not merely handing off the details of the project, but as being part of the creative process.
 Feel free to add whatever insights, brainstorming ideas, etc. you deem relevant.
 Don’t worry about stepping on people’s toes.
-Great ideas come from anywhere.
+Great ideas come from anywhere during the design process.
 The ideal situation is one in which nobody holds too tightly to their job title.
-It’s not about ego, it’s about ending up with the very best creative product.
+It’s not about ego, it’s about ending up with the very best creative work.

 An Effective Creative Brief Template